-- Replace rotted bathroom wall framing.
-Reinforce wall framing and floor joists.
+- Replace and reinforce wall framing, ceiling framing and floor joists.

 With the walls now open, I replaced all of the rotted framing members, added blocking and reinforced framing connections with galvanized steel angle plates.
 I added insulation to the exterior wall cavities and the interior wall cavities (as sound proofing).

-For the floors, I removed all of the old flooring (linoleum) and old subfloor sheath.
-Once down to the joists, I added 2 x 6 and 2 x 8 bracing between the joists.
-To secure the bracing I use joist hangers installed with load-rated screws by Simpson Strong-Tie.
+For the floors, I removed all of the old flooring (linoleum) and old subfloor sheathing.
+Once down to the joists, I added bracing between the joists with joist hangers and load-rated screws by Simpson Strong-Tie.